guillermoC9/bits-and-nibbles/README.md

 - ### Random:
   Pseudo-random number generators for general purpose or criptography.
 - ### Primes:
-  To generate quality prime numbers is really important.
+  Generate quality prime numbers is really important.
 Let's do it taking advantage of our random stuff.
 - ### mpint:
   Multi-precision number support.
 - ### Time (time & ticks):